Sharing is caring!

 Other

 • I like the “other” option because it gives variety.
 I once did a fast where I had the exact same shake, 3 times per day with nothing else other than water.
-By the time the fast was done, I was appalled by just the thought of the shake.
+By the time the fasting regimen was done, I was appalled by just the thought of the shake.
 The more variety you can include, the better off you’ll be.

 • If I felt hungry during the “off” times, I’d have more broth and add “fillers” to the broth like: coconut oil, olive oil, or Ghee butter.